New Jersey School Counselor Association Bylaws

 The accounts of all officers and committee chairs should be resolved by June 15 of each year.
-The Finance Committee chair (Treasurer) will be responsible for submitting for publication an end of year financial statement for the Fall Newsletter.
+The Finance Committee chair (Treasurer) will be responsible for submitting for publication an end of year financial statement.

 Funding for Cooperative Conferences

 NJSCA, Inc. seeks to cooperate with other state divisions, agencies, and chapters in the development and sponsorship of conferences, seminars, and workshops for members.
 If NJSCA, Inc. approves partial funding of an event; it is a sound rule of thumb that all special events should be self-supporting.
 Advance funding should be requested and included in the budget for the year with approval of the Executive Board.
-A credit card will be give to the President, President-Elect and Executive Director to be used for approved expenses.
-All use of credit card should follow guidelines sep up by the NJSCA, Inc.
+A credit card will be given to the Executive Director to be used for approved expenses.
+All use of credit card should follow guidelines set up by the NJSCA, Inc.